 Yes!
 This is where Westside is different.
 We don’t exist to maximize profit like many of the private-equity backed ABA companies (this is a trend in ABA right now).
 Such investors require a financial return paid for by you.
 Westside does not play that game.

 Instead, we dedicate resources to making care more affordable.
-For example, every year the Westside Foundation gives away $50,000 in support to families with children with special needs that are struggling economically.
+For example, every year the Westside Foundation provides support to families with children with special needs that are struggling economically.
 You can apply quarterly.

 We work with a wide variety of insurance companies and HMO networks.
 We are always expanding our insurance network – click here to view the list of our currently accepted insurance companies.

 The frequency of behavioral therapy depends on: (1) Your availability and preferences, (2) Our clinical analysis and recommendation, and (3) Approval from your insurance.